|25 Nov 2022||

 Aim of the students master thesis is revealing the changes in milk flavor profile that cause development of undesirable (metallic) flavor after PEF treatment.

 Then we look forward to receiving your CV, contact details and the earliest possible starting date, preferably by email.

-Final Theses (Master or Bachelor) or to carry out an internship
+Final Thesis (Master or Bachelor) or to carry out an internship

 We offer the opportunity to work independently on a 6- to 12-month project in the field of data science in an innovative and exciting environment.

-Then we are happy to receive your complete application documents stating the earliest possible start date, preferably by email.
+Then we look forward to receiving your complete application documents, preferably by e-mail.